RESOStandards/reso-certification-help/docs/providers.md

 # **Archiving Endorsements**
 [BACK TO TOP](#table-of-contents)

-Providers may archive endorsements and are encouraged to do so for any organizations they no longer serve or for results that are no longer needed.
+Providers may archive endorsements and are encouraged to do so for any organizations they no longer serve or for results that are no longer needed or valid.

 Archiving is available for endorsements in **Passed**, **Notified**, **Legacy**, **Certified**, **Canceled** or **Withdrawn** status.